michaelramirez0403/appitisers/README.md

 • Reads a JSON feed from the internet<br />
 • Parses it and shows the contents in a list/grid<br />
 • Clicking on a list item shows a detailed view of that item<br />
-• Persists the contents of the feed locally, so if the app is used without Internet connection it will show previously downloaded content<br />
 • Compiles and runs from Android Studio/Xcode/React Native CLI<br />
 • Clarity, elegance, and maintainability of code<br />